rolyPolyVole/christmas-plugin-2024/IDEAS.md

 - streamline cameraslide
 - also rework avalanche roof designs/ideas.
 - work out scoring ratio (games like paint wars cant add 4000+ points)

+### Bugs which I don't want to spam on the discord
+- Terminating a game in its camera phase